 150 new jobs have been created and training programmes run to help excluded pupils get back on track.
 Businesses ranging from United Utilities to Merseyside Fire and Rescue Service have also contributed to the creation of the Forest through our Corporate Social Responsibility programmes.

-A new generation of Forest Parks is developing visitor infrastructure and attracting visitors, and there is something for everyone at our walks and cycle rides website, Discover The Mersey Forest.
+A new generation of Forest Parks is developing visitor infrastructure and attracting visitors, and there is something for everyone in our directory of walks and cycle rides.

 For every £1 invested in The Mersey Forest, £8 of outputs is generated thanks to the way we maximise funding. £31 million of investment in projects has been secured so far.
 When surveyed, 100% of the Forest's local authority partners were satisfied or very satisfied with their investment in the Forest.